elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 - `cd jobberwocky-eliana-escudero`
 - `npm install`

-Create a file .env in root directory to store basic configuration (ask admin about suggested content).
+I suggest creating a .env file in root directory to store basic configuration (ask me about content), but its not mandatory.

 - `npm run server`